S-FK/smart-lamp/README.md

 # smart-lamp
-Smart bluetooth and ultrasonic enabled table lamp which can be operated using an android app.
+Smart automated table lamp enabled with speech recognition, bluetooth and ultrasonic sensor which can be controlled using android app.